 - Preheat a griddle or a non-stick skillet over medium heat.

-- In a large bowl, whisk together all the ingredients except the bread, ensuring a thorough mix.
+- In a large bowl, whisk together all the ingredients except the bread to make a batter, ensuring a thorough mix.

 - Melt about 1 Tbsp of butter on the griddle.

-- Dunk each slice of bread in the egg mixture for a few seconds on each side and add them to the hot, buttered griddle.
+- Dunk each slice of bread into the eggnog mixture for a few seconds on each side and add them to the hot, buttered griddle.

 - Cook for about 4 to 5 minutes on each side, adjusting based on the thickness of your bread.
 Cook in batches, adding a bit more butter foreach new batch.